Ossetian nationalism

-Ossetian nationalism is ethnic nationalist ideology promoting Ossetian national identity, the Ossetian language and culture.
+Ossetian nationalism is an ideology promoting Ossetian national identity, the Ossetian language and culture.

+Created in mid 2020s, Qaffarism, a fringe Ideology made by an Iranian Communist advocating for an independent and united Ossetia.

 History

 Ossetian national mythology traces the Ossetians’ ancestry to the first Iranian people to reach the Caucasus region, the ancient Scythians, who arrived to the North Caucasus by the 8th century B.C.E.
 Others claim that Ossetians are descended from the Sarmatians, who arrived to the region five centuries later.
 Various Ossetian scholars regard Alans as the ancestors of the modern Ossetians.

 The Ossetian national ideology is rooted in the works of 19th century Ossetian scholar and poet Kosta Khetagurov, generally considered to be a founder of Ossetian literature.
 Khetagurov with his followers restandartized Ossetian script with a goal of uniting all groups speaking Ossetian language.
 Their national ideology was called farn and they argued for distinctiveness of Ossetian people and considered Orthodox Christian faith to be its important feature.

 The incipient collapse of the Soviet Union in the 1980s triggered projects of identity-building among many of its constituent nations.
 In Ossetia, as in other nations, this involved the recovery of an "authentic national religion" harking back to pre-Christian times.
-The revival of Ossetian folk religion as an organised religious movement was initially accorded the formal name Ætsæg Din (Æцæг Дин, "True Faith") in the 1980s by a group of nationalist intellectuals who in the early 1990s constituted the sacerdotal Styr Nykhas ("Great Council").
+The revival of Ossetian folk religion as an organised religious movement was initially accorded the formal name Ætsæg Din (Æцæг Дин, "True Faith") in 1980s by a group of nationalist intellectuals who in the early 1990s constituted the sacerdotal Styr Nykhas ("Great Council").

 According to Victor Shnirelman, in the Ossetian case certain traditions had survived with unbroken continuity and were revived in rural areas.
 This contrasts, and interacts, with an urban and more intellectual movement which elaborated a systematic revived religion associated with ethnic nationalism and with the opposition to both Russian and Georgian Orthodox Christianity, perceived as foreign, and to Islam, professed by the neighbouring Turkic and Caucasian ethnic groups and by a small minority of Ossetians.
 According to the scholar Sergey Shtyrkov, intellectual projects for the elaboration of an "ethnic religion" for the Ossetians date back to the early twentieth century, and it was with the Soviet atheist anti-religious "furious fight against Ossetian Paganism" in the 1950s that the idea appealed once again to Ossetian intellectuals.
 According to him it was Soviet anti-religious activism that drove ancient local practices from the sphere of "ethnic tradition" into the sphere of "religion" in the minds of the Ossetian people.